tap349/tap349.github.io/_posts/2017-11-19-react-native-layout.md

   **UPDATE**

-  first of all, get it clear if the problem with invalid text component height exists on real Android device before using hacks mentioned above.
+  get it clear if the problem with invalid text component height exists on real Android device before using hacks mentioned above - maybe this is an emulator-specific issue.